 If you decide to go the private route, the one advantage is that it much, much easier and quicker to see a dermatologist in private practice.
 In these clinics, usually, an appointment can be given in as fast as 1 to 3 days.
 There are even doctors who accept walk-in patients as long as it can fit in their schedule.
 The only downside is that private doctors usually charge more for their services (as much as 2 to 4 times more) than doctors in public hospitals.
 If money isn’t much of an issue, or if you value your convenience and time more, then finding a dermatologist in private practice is your best bet.

-Your other option is to look for a dermatologist in a public hospital or clinic, such as the NSC.
-The total costs for appointment and treatment are subsidized, which means that costs are about 40 to 60% cheaper compared to private clinics.
+Your other option is to look for a good dermatologist in a public hospital or clinic, such as the NSC.
+The total costs for appointment and treatment are subsidised, which means that costs are about 40 to 60% cheaper compared to private clinics.
 The downside is that wait times are longer.
 Appointments are usually set a month or more after and they don’t accept walk-in patients.
 Because of this, one tip I give my patients and friends is to take a picture of the skin condition when it appears.
 There are times where a patient’s skin will look perfectly normal during the appointment day but then show up again afterwards.
 It is important to collect as much information as you can for you and your dermatologist’s convenience.

 There is the option of setting up an appointment with an NSC dermatologist (or any other public dermatologist) without the subsidies and it’s pretty much an identical process.